-Faculty can apply online or the Communication Through Art Program to have their course considered for incorporating one of the following artistic methods into their course assignment:
+Faculty will soon be able to apply online for the smART Program to have their course considered for incorporating one of the following artistic methods into their course assignment:

 Linocut Relief Printmaking :: example 1

 (2) 80 minute class periods or (3) 50 minute class periods, plus some outside-of-class time for the students to work on their images.
 Printmaking creates bold, dynamic graphics in two colors (ink color and paper color).
 Relief printing comes from a long line of using images and text to communicate quickly to a broad audience.

 Coptic Bookbinding :: example 1 – example 2 – example 3